weikaixi/iSKIN/README.md

 The codes of the graph-based autoencoder can be found in NotYetAnotherNightshade-main file.

+The 6 models have be uploaded in allmodels file.

 The web-tool of iSKIN tool is at http://www.iskin.work/.

 If you have any questions or comments about iSKIN model, please contact Weikaixin Kong at kong.weikaixin@helsinki.fi.